-If you’re just looking to make sure that you’ve got the best non-stick pan around, then we think the T-fal E93808 Professional Total Nonstick Fry Pan is the way to go.
+We decided to test and review some of the best non-stick pans on the market!
+We think the T-fal E93808 Professional Total Nonstick Fry Pan is the way to go.
 Whether you’re suffering from tired Teflon or just plain sick of your old cookware, there’s a lot to be said for non-stick pans.

 We’d officially dub this one the king of the non-stick pans for the most part.
 If you’re looking for something else… well, we still recommend that you get a good and close look at this pan to ensure it doesn’t meet your needs.